rasuttmus/Ray-Tracer/README.md

 Ray-Tracer
 ==========

-A Whitted ray tracer developed during the course Globla Illumination and Rendering (TNCG15) at Linköping University, written in C++.
+A Whitted ray tracer developed during the course Global Illumination and Rendering (TNCG15) at Linköping University, written in C++.
 The computations are done on the CPU.

 ## Supported Geometries